 Internal Service Funds - These are locally funded, however it provides a means by which to account for intergovernmental operations and multi-year replacement holding accounts.
-Examples of these include Vehicle Maintenance, Textbook Replacement, Computer Equipment Replacement, etc. This page is intentionally left blank.
+Examples of these include Vehicle Maintenance, Textbook Replacement, Computer Equipment Replacement, etc.

 3000 - FOOD SERVICES